Do You Suffer from Gout? Avoid These 7 Foods

 It also tends to affect the knees, ankles and other parts of the body that are susceptible to accumulation of said substance.
 It frequently affects the joints, but also has negative effects on the soft tissues in the body and on the kidneys.

 This condition usually strikes at night, when the sufferer experiences intense pain and their big toe becomes red.

-It’s even estimated that 20% of patients with this problem develop kidney difficulties and kidney stones.
+It’s even estimated that a high percentage of patients with this problem develop kidney difficulties and kidney stones.